haricane8133/aldax/README.md

 [Writing a song with Aldax](https://youtu.be/nvGb9fhiIFg) Tune in to watch how I write the intro of the song "Let it be" by The Beatles, in Alda, using the Chords syntax of Aldax

+To learn how to write songs in Alda, have a look at the wonderful article series by the Author of Alda, at https://blog.djy.io/writing-music-with-alda-1/

 ## Aldax chord Syntax

 Each chord within the Aldax code file, is represented in the following format